Dwolla/scala-test-utils/README.md

 Using the [TypeSafe ScalaLogging](https://github.com/typesafehub/scala-logging) library is unnecessary, but it does provide a nice Scala wrapper around the Javitude of LogBack and SLF4J.

+## System Properties

+Sometimes it’s helpful to test how your code reacts to different system property values.
+The `SystemPropertiesChangeGuard` allows your code to change the values at-will, while isolating tests from each other.
+This includes restoring existing properties and clearing previously unset ones.
+Please note that the isolation only works when the tests are run sequentially, since ultimately they are all sharing the same global state.

+Here is an example of a test using the utility.
+Note that the tests in this class are marked with the `sequential` keyword.

+    package com.dwolla.utils.proxy

+    import java.lang.System
+    import com.dwolla.testutils.systemproperties.SystemPropertiesChangeGuard

+    class HttpProxySettingsSpec extends org.specs2.mutable.Specification {

+      sequential
+      "HttpProxySettings" should {
+        "return none if http.proxySet is false" >> {
+          SystemPropertiesChangeGuard.saveExisting("http.proxySet") {
+            System.setProperty("http.proxySet", "false")

+            MaybeHttpProxySettings() must_== None
+          }
+        }
+      }
+    }